tahuja002/slate/source/index.html.md

 offline_access | Request a refresh_token that can be used to obtain a new access token to replace an expired one, even after the end-user no long is online after the access token rexpires online_access | Request a refresh_token that can be used to obtain a new access token to replace an expired one, and that will be usable for as long as the end-user remains online.

-For our APP we will use Patient.read, Observation.read, launch, online_access, openid profile
+For our APP we will use Patient.read, Observation.read.
+We will always include launch, online_access, openid profile scopes to our APP.

+**Note:** Cerner does not allow use of wildcards(*).
+So instead of patient/\*.read you will need specify a particular scope of resource you will be using.
+Something like patient/Patient.read, patient/Observation.read etc. For list of resources visit [http://fhir.cerner.com/](http://fhir.cerner.com/)

 # Obtaining the context